Bakasuran

-Bakasuran is a 2023 Indian Tamil-language crime film written and directed by Mohan G. Kshatriyan.
-The film stars Selvaraghavan and Natarajan Subramaniam in the lead roles along with Mansoor Ali Khan, Radha Ravi and Saravana Subbiah in other pivotal roles.
+Bakasuran is a 2023 Indian Tamil-language vigilante crime thriller film written and directed by Mohan G..
+The film stars Selvaraghavan and Natty Subramaniam in the lead roles along with Radha Ravi, K. Rajan, and Mansoor Ali Khan in other pivotal roles.
+The music was composed by Sam C. S. with editing by Devaraj S and cinematography by Farook J. Basha.
 The film was released on 17 February 2023.
+The film follows a retired Major who uncovers a dangerous syndicate running a prostitution ring while investigating his niece's suicide, and a street performer who embarks on a killing spree driven by a quest for justice and a personal vendetta.